News & Notes:

 has spent years in the corporate world.

-after college, he opened a bar &
+When he was 23, he opened a bar &

 restaurant in Bloomington, Indiana.
 For